23devs/flutter-deferred-deep-linking-example/README.md

 * home screen (path '/') - has a button to navigate to details screen.

 Before accessing this screen the Go Router checks if the app was launched for the first time, if it was, checks if the user was needed to be navigated with link.
 If not, navigates to home screen.
 If it was launched for first time and it gets the data that user tried to open a specific link, it opens this link.
+If it does get error, it just opens Home Screen.

 * details screen (path '/details') - it shows a list of available details from 1 to 5.
 By clicking on the item you can access its detail screen.
 * detail screen (path '/details/:id') - this is the screen showing the data for specific item from the list which has a certain id.
 So it could be /details/1 or /details/4, etc. It just shows item name with its id.

 The idea is that when someone opens a link like https://mobile-apps-examples.23devs.com/details/3 from browser or by scanning qr code with this link, the app opens and the user is navigated directly to /details/3 screen.

 If the user hasn't the app installed yet, they are navigated to https://mobile-apps-examples.23devs.com/details/3 in their browser and they are redirected to the needed store to download the app.
-When they open it, they are proceeded to /details/3 screen.
+When they open the installed app, they are proceeded to /details/3 screen.

 For routing we have added the package go_router (https://pub.dev/packages/go_router), which handles deep linking.